syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 {% highlight vbnet %}
 [VB]

-'Create an empty Word document instance
+'Creates an empty Word document instance

 Dim document As New WordDocument()

-'Load or open an existing word document through Open method of WordDocument class
+'Loads or opens an existing word document through Open method of WordDocument class

 document.Open(fileName)